jesslin02/Parstagram/README.md

 ## Notes
+challenges:
 * figuring out fragments in general
   * how to launch fragments from adapters (PostsAdapter for Feed RecyclerView --> Post Details)
   * how to launch fragments from fragments using the back button (Post Details --> Feed)
+* querying data from parse
+* deciding when to show/hide the progress bar

 ## License